The EEC Elevator Challenge

 By February 26th, a panel of graders will select up to 20 semifinalist teams to advance in the competition.
 During the semifinal round, students will have one month to redefine their big ideas (based on graders' feedback) and students will work with faculty and local entrepreneurs in class to further develop their concept.

 On March 6th and 7th semifinalists will have 15 minutes to pitch their final business plans to a panel of professional judges and go through a series of questions and answers.

 On March 13th, the semifinalist teams will present their business concepts to the community and judges at a community showcase in the Memorial Union.
 During this showcase, the top three teams will be chosen and asked to make a 3-5 minute business pitch to determine 1st, 2nd, and 3rd place!

-March 30th, 2018 is the deadline to submit names to Kansas State University's Entrepreneur Challenge.
+March 30th, 2018 is the deadline to submit the top two teams to Kansas State University's Entrepreneur Challenge.

 Teams will be competing for cash prizes.

 2nd Place: $1,500.00